All Episodes

 I think he's dead.

-I think we got him at Torabora.
+I think we got him at Tora Bora.

-No he's alive they know where he is how do you know he's not dead?
+How do you know he's not dead?

 I've heard people just like you on your different programs.

-These people come from the government who are going to report to Bush one guy was uh in the Security Council was a very good maybe it's a strategic thing to let everybody believe bin Laden's still alive rather than martyr him and make him a big hero.
+One guy was in the Security Council with the strategic thing to let everybody believe bin Laden's still alive rather than martyr him and make him a big hero.

 That would be stupid.

-Now all of a sudden Bush stands out there in the public on TV and says oh well he's not important.
+Now all of a sudden, Bush stands out there in the public on TV and says, oh, well, he's not important.

 He's never said bin Laden is not important.